nganhtu/HoYoLABDailyCheckin/README.md

 ## Permissions

 Every time you start Chrome, this extension sends a [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) request to HoYoLAB's public check-in API for each game.
 Its body contains only one property, `act_id`, which is only game-dependent and is the same for all accounts.
-Therefore:

-1. It doesn't need to know any of your sensitive data.
+Therefore this extension doesn't need to know any of your sensitive data.
-2. You need to sign in to [HoYoLAB](https://www.hoyolab.com/) first.

 ## Assets Sources